3vincent/secure-empty-osx-trash-hdd/README.md

 This comes with no warranty.

+You can download the [OS X gui version here](https://github.com/3vincent/secure-empty-osx-trash-hdd/releases).

 ## 1. What is does

 This script is basically a wrapper around the unix command srm.
 All it does is: